fbpx

 About Splitters Creek

 Splitters Creek is home to a variety of different habitats, including extensive woodlands dominated by River Red Gum and Grey Box.
 Remnant areas contain native grasses, shrubs, lilies, and daisies.
 The creek is rich in aquatic life, providing habitat for birds, frogs, insects, and other fauna.
-It also serves as a corridor for animals moving between Axe Creek to the east and the box ironbark forests of the Bendigo National Park to the west.
+It also serves as a corridor for animals moving between Axe Creek to the east and the box ironbark forests of Greater Bendigo National Park to the west.

 Landowners